MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ufxclient/nc-ufxclient-evt_ufx_device_endpoint_add.md

 #### - EndpointInit [in, out]

 A pointer to an  UFXENDPOINT_INIT opaque structure that contains the endpoint descriptor required  to create an endpoint object.

+#### - UfxDevice [in]

+The handle to a  USB device object that the client driver received in a previous call to  the <a href="https://msdn.microsoft.com/library/windows/hardware/mt187951">UfxDeviceCreate</a>.

 ## -returns